qdrant/docs/qdrant/v0.9.x/distributed_deployment.md

 ```

 After the transfer is initiated, the service will keep both copies of the shard updated until the transfer is complete.
-It will also await the transferred shard indexing process is keeping up before performing a final switch.
-In this way, Qdrant ensures that there will be no degradation in performance.
+It will also make sure the transferred shard indexing process is keeping up before performing a final switch.
+This way, Qdrant ensures that there will be no degradation in performance at the end of the transfer.

-In case you want to downscale the cluster, you can move all shards away from some peer and then remove the peer using [Remove peer from the cluster API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/remove_peer).
+In case you want to downscale the cluster, you can move all shards away from a peer and then remove the peer using [Remove peer from the cluster API](https://qdrant.github.io/qdrant/redoc/index.html?v=v0.9.0#tag/cluster/operation/remove_peer).

 ```http
 DELETE /cluster/peer/{peer_id}